GE Universal Series: High Powered Locomotives (12-cylinder)

 As with the intermediate powered locomotives, the Cooper-Bessemer engine was also replaced with 7FDL12 engine.

 The differently-rated U22C, U26C and U30C models were offered at the same time.

 The U18C and the earlier U20C model had a variant with an additional non-powered leading axle in each truck, resulting in a lower axle loading and a 1C-C1 wheel arrangement.
 These locomotives were only purchased by the South African Railways.

 No U18B was produced, and the few UD18 locomotives built were exported to Mexico.

-Universal Series Locomotives in Numbers
+Universal Series statistics

-Between 1956 and 2001, 4091 Universal Series locomotives were built, consisting of the following models:
+4,091 Universal Series locomotives were built between 1956 and 2001, consisting of the following models:

 South Africa has the largest number of Universal Series locomotives, with 1040 locomotives (including SG10 and SG15 models), followed by Brazil with 864 locomotives.
-Other countries owning more than 100 locomotives are Argentina (182), Colombia (167), Indonesia (178), Mozambique (120) and The Philippines (126).
+Other countries owning more than 100 locomotives are Argentina (182), Colombia (167), Indonesia (192), Mozambique (120) and The Philippines (126).

 The majority of the locomotives were built in the General Electric plant in Erie, Pennsylvania, however, licensees such as Dorbyl (South Africa), GE do Brasil (Brazil) and Babcock y Wilcox (Spain) constructed significant numbers of locomotives.
 Other licensees building smaller numbers of locomotives included Krupp (49), GE Lokindo (16), GE Montreal (16), Goninan (13) and Nippon Sharyo (1).

-Production of Universal Series locomotives peaked in the 1970s, with almost 2000 locomotives built during this period.
+Production peaked in the 1970s, with almost 2,000 locomotives built during this time.

-The majority of Universal Series locomotives operated on meter gauge and 3 ft 6 in gauge railway lines.
+The majority operated on meter gauge and 3 ft 6 in gauge railways.